 MD900 is a polyphonic desktop synthesizer, multitimbral with 4 parts.
-A polyphony of 16 voices are shared by the 4 multi-timbral parts.
+A polyphony of up to 16 voices are shared by the 4 multi-timbral parts.
 All of these 4 parts have their own effect stack [Mod-Delay (flanger, chorus, vibrato), Reverb, Tube-AMP, EQ, LP-Filter, DYNAMIC (Limiter) , Stereo Delay ...].

 The overall audio path is stereo.
 Rationally, the oscillator, mixer filter, amps and effects are all in stereo.